 The Leading Reasons to Let Your Employees Work From Home One Day Each Week

-Did you know that one of the best perks you can offer as you seek to fill social media jobs in DC is the option to work from home once a week?
+Did you know that one of the best perks you can offer as you seek to fill social media jobs in DC is the option to let employees work from home once a week?

 Studies have shown that telecommuting increases levels of employee satisfaction, morale, productivity and loyalty.
 Researchers at Penn State University recently concluded that telecommuting does not blur boundaries between work and family.
 Rather, it alleviates conflicts that tend to upset this critical balance.
-Employees who work from home call out sick less and their work is completed at the same rate as that of their in-office colleagues.
+Employees who work from home call out sick less, all the while completing their work at the same rate as that of their in-office colleagues.
 And a Stanford University study revealed that employees who work from home are 13 percent more productive.